 An arresting and melancholic collection, suffused with the brilliance of Woolf's prose.
 These are unsettling poems which evoke 'a sense of infinite darkness/of unlighted sky and time' ("I Know Permanence")."

-Read an interview highlighting the collection at Mike Chin's blog.
+	Read an interview highlighting the collection at Michael Chin's blog.